MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

     2. `license_link` (string).
 A link to a file of that name inside the repo, or a URL to a remote file containing the license contents.

-4. `library_name` (OPTIONAL, string).
-Any library from the [library list](https://github.com/huggingface/huggingface.js/blob/main/packages/tasks/src/model-libraries.ts).
-    If the library is NOT present in the library list, the following fields CAN be set.
-    1. `library` (OPTIONAL, string).
-If a library is used that is not in the above list, you can provide the name of the library used here.
-    2. `library_link` (OPTIONAL, string).
-If a libary is used that is not in the above list, you can provide a URI to the repo of the library used here.
-5. `tags` (OPTIONAL, list[string]).
+3. `tags` (OPTIONAL, list[string]).
 Tags with keywords to describe the project.
 There can be multiple tags.
+4. `owners` (list).
+There can be multiple owners.
+For each owner the following fields are present.

+    1. `oin` (OPTIONAL, string).
+If applicable the [Organisatie-identificatienummer (OIN)](https://oinregister.logius.nl/oin-register).
+    2. `organization` (OPTIONAL, string).
+Name of the organization that owns the model.
+If `ion` is NOT provided this field is REQUIRED.
+    3. `name` (OPTIONAL, string).
+Name of a contact person within the organisation.
+    4. `email` (OPTIONAL, string).
+Email address of the contact person or organization.
+    5. `role` (OPTIONAL, string).
+Role of the contact person.
+This field should only be set when the `name` field is set.

-#### `model_index`
+#### 1. Model Index

 There can be multiple models.
 For each model the following fields are present.